USS Alaska (CB-1)

 Due to being commissioned late in the war, Alaska saw relatively limited service.
 She participated in operations off Iwo Jima and Okinawa in February–July 1945, including providing anti-aircraft defense for various carrier task forces and conducting limited shore bombardment operations.
 She shot down several Japanese aircraft off Okinawa, including a possible Ohka piloted missile.
 In July–August 1945 she participated in sweeps for Japanese shipping in the East China and Yellow Seas.
-After the end of the war, she assisted in the occupation of Korea and transported a contingent of US Army troops back to the United States.
+After the war, she assisted in the occupation of Korea and transported a contingent of US Army troops back to the United States.
 She was decommissioned in February 1947 and placed in reserve, where she remained until she was stricken in 1960 and sold for scrapping the following year.

 Design

 Alaska was 808 ft 6 in long overall and had a beam of 91 ft 1 in and a draft of 31 ft 10 in.
 She displaced 29779 LT as designed and up to 34253 LT at full load.
 The ship had a flush deck with a flared bow and a rounded cruiser stern.
 She had a large superstructure that included an armored conning tower with a tall tower mast, along with a smaller, secondary conning position further aft.
 She carried four OS2U Kingfisher or SC Seahawk floatplanes, with a pair of catapults mounted amidships.

 The ship was powered by four sets of General Electric geared steam turbines, each driving a screw propeller.
 Steam for the turbines was generated by eight oil-fired Babcock & Wilcox water-tube boilers, which were vented through a large funnel located amidships.
 The propulsion system was rated to produce 150000 shp, generating a top speed of 33 kn.
 The ship had a cruising range of 12000 nmi at a speed of 15 kn.

 The ship was armed with a main battery of nine 12 in L/50 Mark 8 guns in three triple gun turrets, two in a superfiring pair forward and one aft of the superstructure.
 The secondary battery consisted of twelve 5 in L/38 dual-purpose guns in six twin turrets.
 Two were placed on the centerline superfiring over the main battery turrets, fore and aft, and the remaining four turrets were placed on the corners of the superstructure.
 The light anti-aircraft battery consisted of 56 quad-mounted 40 mm Bofors guns and 34 single-mounted 20 mm Oerlikon guns.
-A pair of Mk 34 gun directors aided gun laying for the main battery, while two Mk 37 directors controlled the 5-inch guns and a Mk 57 director aided the 40 mm guns.
+A pair of Mk 38 gun directors aided gun laying for the main battery, while two Mk 37 directors controlled the 5-inch guns and a Mk 57 director aided the 40 mm guns.

 The main armor belt was 9 in thick in the central portion of the hull, where it protected the propulsion machinery spaces and the ammunition magazines, thinning to 5 inches at either end.
 The main armor deck was 4 in thick.
 Her conning tower received 10.6 in of armor plate on the sides.
 The gun turrets had 12.8 in thick faces.